Macron's comments on Taiwan raise questions about EU global relations - ExBulletin

 Macron’s comments on Taiwan raise questions about EU global relations

-PARIS (AP) French President Emmanuel Macron’s comments on Europe’s priorities in Taiwan have raised questions about the EU’s relationship with the United States and China, on the eve of his planned speech on sovereignty bouldering in the Netherlands.
+PARIS (AP) French President Emmanuel Macron’s comments on Europe’s priorities in Taiwan have raised questions about the EU’s relations with the United States and China, on the eve of his planned speech on sovereignty. blocks in the Netherlands.

 Macron’s remarks were published in an interview with French newspaper Les Echos and Politico Europe on Sunday.